RESEARCH IN THE NEWS EuroMaidan Protests

 - Dr. Onuch interviewed live on Sky News TV, Al Jazeera, BBC Wales Interview, BBC Radio

-Dr. Olga Onuch has received her DPhil in Comparative Politics from the University of Oxford in 2011.
-She currently is a Newton Prize Fellow in Comparative Politics (awarded by the Royal Society & British Academy) at the SIAS (Latin American Centre) and is a Research Fellow at Nuffield College, both held at the University of Oxford.
+From 2011-2014 she was a Newton Prize Fellow in Comparative Politics (awarded by the Royal Society & British Academy) at the SIAS (Latin American Centre) and a Research Fellow at Nuffield College, both held at the University of Oxford.
+From 2013-2014 she was a Shklar Research Fellow at The Harvard Ukrainian Research Institute, at Harvard University, Cambridge.
+In 2010-2011 she was a Petro Jacyk Prize Fellow at CERES at the University of Toronto.

 Her research focus is on the comparative study of protest politics, political behaviour and institutions, in democratizing states in Latin American and Eastern Europe.
-An expert on protests and activism in Ukraine, she is currently conducting large surveys of protest participants in Kyiv, Ukraine, as part of her ongoing Ukrainian Protest Project.
+An expert on protests, elections, activism and good governance (decentralization) in Ukraine, she is currently conducting large surveys of protest participants in Kyiv, Ukraine, as part of her ongoing Ukrainian Protest Project.

 In 2013, Dr. Onuch completed field based data collection in Buenos Aires, Argentina investigating: How political parties motivate and mobilize citizens to vote?